The offbeat thrilling plan to Meghalaya in Monsoon

 Shillong: As the capital city, Shillong offers a wider range of options, from budget-friendly guesthouses to comfortable hotels.
 During festivals, booking in advance is recommended, especially for homestays that provide a more immersive experience.
 Hotels such Arbour inn, M Crown, Hotel Polo Tower, Pine Hill Homestay.

-Festival Locations: While the festivals themselves are held in specific villages like Smit (Nongkrem) or Jowai (Behdienkhlam), staying in nearby towns like Shillong or Cherrapunjee is a good option.
+Festival Locations: Monsoon in Meghalaya can also be famous for the various festivals that come alog the way.
+While the festivals themselves are held in specific villages like Smit (Nongkrem) or Jowai (Behdienkhlam), staying in nearby towns like Shillong or Cherrapunjee is a good option.
 These towns offer easier access to public transport and a wider variety of accommodations.
 Homestays in these villages can also be an option if you prefer a more local experience.

 Transportation

-Getting to Meghalaya: Pack your patience!
+Getting to Meghalaya: Pack your patience, please.
 Landslides are common during the monsoon, so be prepared for potential delays if traveling by road.
 Shillong has the Umroi Airport, connected to major cities in India.

 Getting Around: Public transportation within Shillong is reliable, with taxis and buses readily available.
 However, reaching the festival locations might require hiring a car for the day.
 This is a convenient option, especially if you’re traveling with a group.
 Negotiate fares beforehand, and ensure the car is in good condition for monsoon travel.